quicwg/multipath/draft-ietf-quic-multipath.md

 after a spurious estimate of path abandonment by the client.

-Endpoints that desire to close a path because of the idle timer rule MUST do so explicitly by sending a PATH_ABANDON frame, as defined in
+Endpoints that desire to close a path because of the idle timer rule MUST do so explicitly by sending a PATH_ABANDON frame on another active path, as defined in
 {{path-close}}.

 ### Early Abandon {#abandon-early}